Vladimir-csp/uwsm/README.md

 variables like `WAYLAND_DISPLAY` to launch graphical applications successfully.

-A forked process inside `wayland-wm@.service` waits for `WAYLAND_DISPLAY` and all vars mentioned in `UWSM_WAIT_VARNAMES`, then signals unit readiness.
+A forked process inside `wayland-wm@.service` waits for `WAYLAND_DISPLAY` and all vars mentioned in `UWSM_WAIT_VARNAMES`, then signals unit readiness and restricts notification socket access from `all` to `exec`.
 It also appends variable cleanup list with any delta it has seen since unit startup.

 Separate `wayland-session-waitenv.service` does the same waiting thing and either exits successfully allowing `graphical-session.target` to proceed, or